aspark003/ML_portfolio/anomaly_intelligence/readme.md

 Overview

 This project is a full end‑to‑end risk intelligence and anomaly detection platform built in Python using modern machine‑learning techniques.
-It is designed to ingest raw, messy business data, clean and engineer features, run multiple unsupervised anomaly detection models, and produce a single unified severity score for every record.
+It ingests raw, messy business data, cleans and engineers features, runs multiple unsupervised anomaly detection models, and produces a single unified severity score and risk level for every record.

-The system is model‑agnostic and can be applied to financial, operational, cybersecurity, compliance, or fraud‑style datasets.
+The system is model‑agnostic and can be applied to financial, operational, cybersecurity, compliance, or fraud-style datasets.

 What This Platform Does

-1. Ingests raw tabular data (numeric + categorical)
+Ingests raw tabular data (numeric + categorical)

-2. Cleans and preprocesses using a production‑grade pipeline
+Cleans and preprocesses using a production‑grade pipeline

-3. Applies dimensionality reduction (PCA)
+Applies dimensionality reduction (PCA)

-4. Runs multiple anomaly detection models
+Runs multiple anomaly detection models

-5. Normalizes and fuses all model outputs
+Normalizes and fuses all model outputs

-6. Generates a final severity score and risk levels
+Generates a final severity score and risk levels

-7. Exports results for BI dashboards and analytics
+Exports results for interactive BI dashboards

 Models Used